Oregon 700 and 750 - review

 We now have the ‘Start button’ which will automatically reset the trip and track data when the GPS receives a satellite signal, this is truly superb as none of the problems of people resetting this data before they received current fix as happens on so many other units.

 Then at the end of your walk you just press the ‘Stop’ button and you are prompted to either discard or save your track.
 Simplicity at last, well done Garmin!

 If you think it could not get any better (especially for geeks like myself) we reach one of the highpoints, live weather.
 The GPS pairs with your mobile phone (via Bluetooth) and when out in the hills you get live weather maps.
-This is for England, Ireland, Portugal, Spain, France, Germany, Belgium, Holland, Luxembourg, Switzerland, Denmark, Norway, Sweden, Finland, Austria and Slovenia, with partial coverage of the North Italy.
+This is for UK, Ireland, Portugal, Spain, France, Germany, Belgium, Holland, Luxembourg, Switzerland, Denmark, Norway, Sweden, Finland, Austria and Slovenia, with partial coverage of the North Italy.
 Bury your phone in a bag in the bottom of your rucksack and use it to access this live info.

 The Bluetooth tether to your phone will also give you the notifications on your GPS you usually get on your smartphone.
 This is the technology that has cascaded down from the smart watches and really makes this Oregon 700 and 750 cutting edge.

 Live Geocaching – The biggest step forward has been made here.
 Geocaching is big, it is a treasure hunt using GPS units but over recent years some of this market has been lost due to people geocaching with their smart phones.
 The only reason for this is they are getting live data and it is far easier to get the geocaches on the phone.
 This no longer is the case with the Oregon 700 and Oregon 750 as you can download them either via you Wi-Fi at home or using the Bluetooth tether to your mobile phone.
 Impressed is an understatement, now we have the perfect tool for geocaching.